 While you can use property management software to conduct thorough resident screening after a prospective resident has applied to your property (or hire a professional property manager instead), it’s essential to pre-screen prospective residents when you meet them in person.

 You should consider these questions when assessing a prospective resident’s character.

 You can also ask prospective residents relevant questions at the showing, such as:

 You don’t want to ask these questions in a way that seems like an interrogation.
 Bring them up casually and organically.

-Once the showing is over, give prospective tenants all the forms and information they’ll need to submit an application.
+Once the showing is over, give prospective residents all the forms and information they’ll need to submit an application.
 This will likely include a rental application sheet and forms for background checks and credit report authorization.

-Providing prospective tenants with these resources will increase the likelihood that they’ll apply for your property.
+Providing prospective residents with these resources will increase the likelihood that they’ll apply for your property.
 And it will not only make the application process more convenient for them, but it’ll also expedite the tenant screening and approval process for you.

-Property showings are critical experiences for prospective tenants when considering when to apply for your unit.
+Property showings are critical experiences for prospective residents when considering when to apply for your unit.
 As a result, you want to ensure that your showings are as good as they can possibly be.

 Spencer is the VP of Marketing at Evernest.
 He wakes up with Google and Facebook on his mind.
 Having bought and sold over 150 homes in Birmingham, Spencer gets a kick out of helping new and seasoned investors navigate the mistakes he made as an investor.
 Spencer is also passionate about his love for Michael Jordan and does his best to explain to the Millennials (who never saw him play live) how much better he was than LeBron.
 He loves to hang out with his wife, kids, and the world’s best black lab, Jett.